heterophyllus/GlassPlotter/README.md

    Available on [Synopsys support page](https://www.synopsys.com/optical-solutions/support/support-glass-catalog.html).

 ## Notes
 This application computes refractive index relative to air(relative refractive index).
 This is because the values in the catalog are relative index values.
-And the refractive index of optical glasses changes with temperature, the extend of which depending on the glass type and on the wavelength.
+And the refractive index of optical glasses changes with temperature, and the extend depends on the glass type and on the wavelength.
 Read [Schott Technical Information (TIE-19)](https://www.schott.com/products/optical-glass/downloads) for calculation details.

 When you find a slight difference between official data and that of this application, check the environment temperature setting (File->Preference).
-With the temperature value set to the same as that of the glass manufacturer, the calculated refractive index should be the same value.
+With the temperature value set to the same as that of the glass supplier, the calculated refractive index should be the same value.

 ## Dependency